ThinkEQ/assembly-solutions-ltd/src/pages/product/battery-hv-cables.md

         Being a trusted supplier of high reliability, high quality and technically advanced components and products, we are proud to be the supplier of choice to an impressive list of blue-chip companies including; Aston Martin, Siemens and Vodafone.
   - type: testimonial
     testimonial:
-      quote: We continue to buy cable assemblies from ASL because their quality is excellent, prices are competitive and they are a friendly company to work with.
-They have been one of our top suppliers for 10 years because they always deliver on time and we never have issues with quality.
-We highly recommend ASL.
+      quote: We build our bikes with cable assemblies made by Assembly Solutions as their quality is first class and deliveries are always on time, which is vital for our fast moving production lines!
+The sales and engineering team are an absolute pleasure to deal with, very friendly and quick to respond to any technical changes and quotations.
+It is very easy to say that ASL are one of our best suppliers!
       name: Henry Moreta, Buyer – Brompton Bicycle
 seo:
   title: Battery Cables | Cable Assembly | ASL